Penelope Blount, Countess of Devonshire: Poets' muse

 Frontispiece to a copy of Astrophel and Stella.
 The poems circulated in manuscript form before the first edition was printed in 1591.
 This edition included ten of Sidney's songs, a preface by Thomas Nashe and verses from other poets including Thomas Campion, Samuel Daniel and Edward de Vere, 17th Earl of Oxford.

 Whether Sidney fell passionately in love with Penelope in the years between her arrival at court in 1581 and his own marriage in 1583, or whether the "Stella" sonnets were courtly amusements reflecting fashionable poetic conceits may never be known.
 In her essay "Sidney, Stella, and Lady Rich", Katherine Duncan-Jones writes:

 No one since 1935 has seriously doubted that Sidney intended the first readers of Astropil and Stella, whoever they may have been, to link "Stella" with Lady Rich.
 The exact nature of Sidney's relationship with the famous beauty is another and much more ticklish matter ..."

 Sidney died of wounds received at the Battle of Zutphen in 1586.
 In 1590, Penelope's brother Essex married Sidney's widow Frances, daughter of Sir Francis Walsingham, and Lady Rich was much cultivated by poets and musicians during her brother's ascendancy at court in the 1590s.
 Poet Richard Barnfield dedicated The Affectionate Shepherd, his first work, which was published anonymously in November 1594, to Penelope Rich.
 Bartholomew Yong dedicated his translation of Portuguese author Jorge de Montemor's The Seven Books of the Diana (1598) to her; and sonnets are addressed to her by John Davies of Hereford.
+She may also be the Stella in the early 17th-century dramatic fragment Comedy of Stella and Alexis attributed to the playwright Arthur Wilson, who was employed in the Devereux household in the early 1620s.

 In 1586 she was a godmother to the daughter of Nicholas Hilliard, the queen's miniaturist.
 Hilliard is known to have painted two miniatures of Lady Rich, in 1589 and 1590 for her brother, the Earl of Essex.
 He sent one to James VI of Scotland (later James I of England), and the poet Henry Constable wrote a sonnet about the portrait.
 Essex gave the second miniature to the French ambassador for Henry IV.
 A miniature in the Royal Collection (above) may be one of these.
-Queen Anne of Scotland asked for portraits of the Earl of Essex and Lady Rich in December 1595.
+It was said that Lady Rich wrote to James VI in 1589, saying that Elizabeth could only live a couple of years longer, encouraging his hopes for the English succession.
+In December 1595, James's consort Anne of Denmark asked for portraits of the Earl of Essex and Lady Rich.

 Charles Tessier dedicated his book of part-songs in French and Italian, Le premier livre de chansons, to "Madame Riche", commending (in Italian) her musical judgement, and John Dowland composed "My Lady Rich's Galliard" in her honour.